Backstock Overview

 There are two ways to create a bin in Baseline.

-Option 1: Create a Brand New Bin
+Option 1: Create a New Bin

 1. Click Create Bin

-2. Enter the relevant information
+2. Enter the required information

 • Sales Cycle